 (left to right) Catherine, Matthew, Jimmy, Bill, Dave, Lisa, Joe, and Beth.

-A Work Com airing on NBC from 1995-99, set at a news-talk radio station and starring Dave Foley (as news director and Only Sane Man Dave Nelson), Phil Hartman (playing Small Name, Big Ego anchorman Bill McNeil), Andy Dick (Matthew Brock, The Ditz), Vicki Lewis (Sassy Secretary Beth), Stephen Root (Eccentric Millionaire station-owner Jimmy James), Joe Rogan (Joe Garelli, a Conspiracy Theorist electrician with a propensity for Homemade Inventions) and Maura Tierney (neurotic overachiever Lisa Miller).
+An octopus-black satire and Work Com airing on NBC from 1995-99, set at a news-talk radio station and starring Dave Foley (as news director and Only Sane Man Dave Nelson), Phil Hartman (playing Small Name, Big Ego anchorman Bill McNeil), Andy Dick (Matthew Brock, The Ditz), Vicki Lewis (Sassy Secretary Beth), Stephen Root (Eccentric Millionaire station-owner Jimmy James), Joe Rogan (Joe Garelli, a Conspiracy Theorist electrician with a propensity for Homemade Inventions) and Maura Tierney (neurotic overachiever Lisa Miller).
 Khandi Alexander played Sassy Black Woman Catherine Duke for three seasons before leaving for a bigger role on ER (which Tierney also joined the cast of following this show's cancellation).
 Though critically acclaimed, NewsRadio never got the recognition or ratings it deserved, in part because NBC apparently scheduled it by rolling dice each week.After Hartman's death, Jon Lovitz signed on as a Suspiciously Similar Substitute.

 This show provides examples of: